Red Flags that Make College Coaches Run from a Recruit

 It’s your child’s junior year.
 Finally, after lots of email interaction, the head coach of the first-choice school your child is dying to attend shows up on the sidelines of a huge competition.
 Your child performs even better than you have ever seen him or her play before.
 They are shining!
 The college coach walks over to speak with the club travel coach and asks a few questions.
 Then the recruiter walks on to their next competition.
 You never hear from that college coach ever again.
 What on earth happened?????

-I have been a college coach for 14 years and am the author of the upcoming book (due out late 2018), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, where we have interviewed 65 college coaches and athletic directors over the past 1.5 years.
+I have been a college coach for 14 years and am the author of the upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide, where we have interviewed 65 college coaches and athletic directors over the past 1.5 years.
 In all of my experience as a college coach and through the research for my book, I have witnessed and discussed this type of scene playing out many times before.
 Why on earth did the coach leave and lose interest in this student-athlete?

 Do you want to hear the reality?
 There are a variety of reasons of why a coach’s interest tapered off after watching them play live.
 Perhaps the recruiting video was misleading and the coach discovered they weren’t the type of student-athlete the college needed for that recruiting class.
 Maybe, they had another player recently commit who is very similar to your child.
 Or they saw something that makes them question if they are the right fit overall for the program.